Revolt of the Batavi: Cultural influence in the Netherlands

-With the development of modern Dutch national consciousness beginning in the 16th century, the Dutch tended to identify the ancient Batavians as their forebears, as manifested for example in the name of the Batavian Republic established under auspices of the French Revolution and in the name of Batavia (now Jakarta) given to the capital of Dutch East Indies.
+Dutch writers in the 17th and 18th centuries saw the rebellion of the independent and freedom-loving Batavians as mirroring the Dutch revolt against Spain and other forms of tyranny.
+According to this nationalist view, the Batavians were the "true" forefathers of the Dutch, which explains the recurring use of the name over the centuries.
+Jakarta was named "Batavia" by the Dutch in 1619.
+The Dutch republic created in 1795 on the basis of French revolutionary principles was called the Batavian Republic.

 Hence, leaders of the Revolt of the Batavi were given the status of Dutch National Heroes and their revolt against Roman rule regarded as a precursor of the 16th century Dutch revolt against Spanish rule.
 The painting by Rembrandt at the top of this page is part of that view of the Revolt of the Batavi.
 In 1613 Otto van Veen also made a series of sequential paintings about the Revolt of the Batavi.

+Even today Batavian is a term sometimes used to describe the Dutch people; this is similar to use of Gallic to describe the French and Teutonic to describe the Germans.